jonathanyeh0723/Udacity-CVND-Projects/Project 1: Facial Keypoint Detection/README.md

 - Reshape the numpy image shape (H x W x C) into a torch image shape (C x H x W).
 - Convert images to FloatTensors.

-After that, we’re able to make facial keypoint predictions using our pre-trained network.
+After that, we’re ready to make facial keypoint predictions using our pre-trained network.
 Finally, we display each detected face and the corresponding keypoints to check the results.

 ## Results: